Huntermuze/muze/README.md

 # MuZe
-MuZE is a a custom, interpreter-based language written in the Java language for fun.
+MuZe is a a custom, interpreter-based language written in the Java language for fun.